GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce/README.md

 3. Check that your instances are up and running by using `gcloud compute instances list`.

 ### Create two Pub/Sub topics

-1. Create a Pub/Sub topic `start_dev_vms` that messages will get pushed to in orde to start VMs.
+1. Create a Pub/Sub topic `start_dev_vms` that messages will get pushed to in order to start VMs.

         $ gcloud pubsub topics create start_dev_vms

-2. Create a Pub/Sub topics `stop_dev_vms`that messages will get pushed to in order to stops VMS.
+2. Create a Pub/Sub topics `stop_dev_vms` that messages will get pushed to in order to stop VMS.

         $ gcloud pubsub topics create stop_dev_vms

 3. Check that the topics are created by using this command `gcloud pubsub topics list`.

 ### Create two Cloud Scheduler jobs